 Email: infoefrr-egypt [dot] org ( infoefrr-egypt [dot] org )

-- Full case management cases for SGBV survivors in accordance to client needs through in-depth, therapeutic interviews based on a developed model of intervention;
+- Full case management cases for SGBV survivors in accordance with client needs through in-depth, therapeutic interviews based on a developed model of intervention;

-- Counseling individuals, groups, or families who are victims of SGBV in order to develop a realistic action plan that suits the survivor;
+- Counselling individuals, groups, or families who are victims of SGBV in order to develop a realistic action plan that suits the survivor;

 - Developing treatment and rehabilitation strategies in accordance with clients interests, abilities, and needs;